albertcroig/Stewart-SVG-Projection-js/README.md

 The current animation is either the one running or the last one that ran.
 Two buttons relate to the servo angles of that animation:

 - Download formatted servo angles:  Download a text file with all animation steps and servo angles.
 By default, the file is formatted as a C++ object with servo angles adapted to Arduino pulses.
-Additional information and original angles are included as comments for easy integration into a C++ script for an Arduino board
+Additional information and original angles are included as comments for easy integration into a C++ script for an Arduino board.
   Options:
-    - Original angles: Download only the original servo angles (in radians)
+    - Original angles: Download only the original servo angles (in radians).
-    - Remove redundant rows: Remove duplicate and transition rows where the laser is off, reducing file size
+    - Remove redundant rows: Remove duplicate and transition rows where the laser is off, reducing file size.
-- Log highest servo angles: Log the highest angle of each servo for the animation to the browser's console (press F12, then go to the console tab)
+- Log highest servo angles: Log the highest angle of each servo for the animation to the browser's console (press F12, then go to the console tab).

 ## Files and Organization